Automotive: going electric… yes, but not right away

 Like this employee in the telecom sector, many consumers who came to visit the show are still hesitant.
 Admiring a new gas-powered Ford Mustang, he says friends in the car industry advised him to wait three or four years until the industry “manages problems”.
 Are there enough charging stations?
 Are the higher prices justified?
 Is the production of batteries not harmful to the environment?
 So many questions that consumers ask themselves.

 Justin Tata thinks that “internal combustion engines are living their last days”.
-But the young man does not plan to buy a car of this type for at least five years, or even ten, because he wonders about the recycling of batteries.
+But the young man does not plan to buy a car of this type for at least five years, or even ten, because he wonders regarding the recycling of batteries.
 The prominence of electric cars at the Detroit show, however, shows that they are no longer a niche product.

 “If you take all that into consideration, they may not be as clean as they look” Cristian Dambo

 Chevrolet has thus highlighted an electric pickup (the Silverado) and two SUVs (the Blazer and the Equinoxe), available to order, for deliveries scheduled for 2023.
 Ford has unveiled an electric version of its successful pickup, the F-150, and launched a new SUV, the Mustang Mach-E. Industry experts point out that a real transformation of the American fleet will take years, in particular because of prices: an electric car costs on average nearly $67,000, according to Cox Automotive.
-Manufacturers are also experiencing difficulties in the supply chain and are worried about the future availability of certain materials, such as lithium or cobalt.
+Manufacturers are also experiencing difficulties in the supply chain and are worried regarding the future availability of certain materials, such as lithium or cobalt.

 Don Lamos, who works for a manufacturer, had ordered a Lightning, but reversed his decision when Ford raised the price above the $80,000 mark, not to be crossed to benefit from a tax credit of $7,500.
 With his wife Janice, they are now considering the Chevrolet Equinox, marketed from 30,000 dollars.